denisboo/guides/OpenWrt as NAS device.md

 in case you have just upgraded your OpenWrt and already had them setup before.
 But to make sure all settings are applied, run `/etc/init.d/ksmbd restart` once.
-Also, if you are a Windows user and have issues reconnecting to your network shares after the upgrade, try restarating service *Workstation* or simply restart your computer.
+Also, if you are a Windows user and have issues reconnecting to your network shares after the upgrade, try restarting service *Workstation* or simply restart your computer.

 We need to add users that will be used to connect to our SMB service.
 We can